TravisWheelerLab/BATH/documentation/userguide/tutorial.md

    # output directed to file:         Rib.out
    # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-    2) Query Header - One for every query in pHMM file - inculdes summary of any hits found for that query
+   2) Query Header - inculdes summary of each query and any hits found with the target.
+For each hit the query header lists the E-value, bit score and the bias score adjustment.
+This is followed by name of the target sequence where the hit was located, the target sequence position for the start and end of the alignment, the number of frameshifts and the number of stop codons in that alignment, and finaly a target despriprion (which may be blank).

 ```
    Query:       Ribosomal_S19e  [M=139]
    Accession:   PF01090.14